 CHBRP’s analyses may still be of use after the legislative cycle concludes in order to inform future legislation, the implementation of analyzed legislation that is signed into law or included in California’s budget, and the ongoing evaluation of relevant health benefit mandates and repeals.

-Bill Bill amended since CHBRP analysis?
+Bill Current location Bill amended since CHBRP analysis?
 Which portions of CHBRP’s analysis remain relevant?

 AB 85